developmentseed/bones-auth/README.md

 classes and `authenticate` Connect middleware for implementing basic session-based user login with Backbone.js, Bones and Express.

+A basic `User` model that extends `Auth` is provided as an example and starting point.
+Integration with `bones-admin` through administrative views is also available.

 ### Tested with

 - developmentseed bones 0.0.2